0fie/Maika/README.md

     * make use of programs.starship.settings

 - home/nixvim.nix
-    * add proper support for React
     * setup Telescope

 - home/waybar.nix
     * rice the bar!
+    * make it a systemd service

 ## Configure